ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: System Model

 \subsection{Cooperative Sensing Model}

 We aim to explore the optimal BS deployment method by examining time-of-flight based ranging measurements.
-The location of a certain target point is denoted as ${\bf{t}}$, where ${\bf{t}} \in \mathcal{A}$, and $\mathcal{A}$ represents the entire area of interest.
+The location of a certain target point is denoted as ${\bf{t}} \in \mathbb R^{3} $, where ${\bf{t}} \in \mathcal{A}$, and $\mathcal{A}$ represents the entire area of interest.
 The base-band equivalent of the signal reflected from target point ${\bf{t}}$ at receiver $m$ is represented as where $\beta \ge 2$ is the pathloss exponent between the serving BS and the target.\footnote{For sensing performance analysis, we consider an open area of interest for target sensing where no blockage exists.
 This is because the radar sensing normally focuses on the light-of-sight (LoS) targets parameters and Non-LoS (NLoS) reflections may be neglected due to additional high pathloss of double-bouncing nature of radar.} Furthermore, $\sigma$ denotes the radar cross section (RCS), $\tau _{n,m}$ is the propagation delay of the bistatic link spanning from BS $n$ to the target and then to BS $m$, while $\tilde \tau _{n,m}$ denotes the propagation delay of the direct link impinging from BS $n$ to BS $m$.
+Recognizing that a link-invariant RCS is an idealization in multistatic settings, we adopt an average effective $\sigma$ for tractable deployment optimization, consistent with \cite{mishra2019toward}.
 In (\ref{SensingChannel}), ${\bf{H}}_{n,m}$ denotes the channel from BS $n$ to BS $m$.
 Finally, the term ${\bf{n}}(\tau)$ is the additive complex Gaussian noise having zero mean and covariance matrix $\sigma_s^2 {\bf{I}}_{M_{\rm{r}}}$.
-In (\ref{SensingChannel}), we have $\bm{a}_{M_{\mathrm{t}}}\left(\Omega_{n}\right) = \left[1, \cdots, e^{ {-j \pi\left(M_{\mathrm{t}}-1\right) \Omega_{n} }}\right]^T$.